airam-18/Land-Cover-Classification-Machine-Learning-Model-Development/README.md

-Yes — this gives enough concrete information to make the README much stronger.
-Since this is **your personal repository**, I would keep the technical model overview you provided, but add a clear **“My Contribution”** section near the top so a recruiter or reviewer immediately understands what you personally worked on.

- I would also avoid saying that you personally developed every model if the project was collaborative.
-Instead, distinguish between the models you studied/evaluated and the model you specifically trained.

- Here is a polished README incorporating your information:

  # Land Cover Classification — Machine Learning & Deep Learning

  An end-to-end **machine-learning and deep-learning pipeline for land-cover classification** using Sentinel-2 satellite imagery and the EuroSAT 10-class dataset.